mathncode-sid/sidney-portfolio-website/README.md

 4. Install the Live Server extension if not already installed.
 5. Start the Live Server by right-clicking on `index.html` and selecting "Open with Live Server".
 6. The website will open in your default browser.

+## Live Demo

+You can view the live version of this portfolio https://math-n-code-sid.netlify.app/

 ## Acknowledgments